 ACT test times and prices

-The ACT is conducted 6 times per year, and students can register online at actstudent.org.
+The ACT is conducted 6 times per year (with another added for 2018), and students can register online at actstudent.org.
 There is a testing fee to take the ACT Test.
 Currently these fees are $39.50 for the basic tests (which includes the basic Reading, English, Math, and Science Sections), and $56.50 for the basic test plus the optional writing test.
 Although the writing test is optional, it is highly recommended, as it is a requirement for admission into several schools.
 There is a deadline to register for each testing date, and a late fee for those who register after that deadline.

 Retaking the test